 The demand for knowledgeable laser technicians will increase over the course of the next decade, especially as telecommunication technology advances and widespread use of laser technology and fiber optics increases.
 According to the Bureau of Labor Statistics (bls.gov), laser and fiber optics technicians will see the most expansion in their fields, and there will be a need for more technicians who are able to install, maintain, and repair fiber optic and electro optics equipment.

 There are several laser-based professions in a variety of fields, and these various positions have a large salary range.
-For example, according to the U.S. Bureau of Labor Statistics in 2014, the median salary for a fiber optics technician working in telecommunications was $54,450 per year.
-Industrial machinists who operate laser cutters or laser beam machines earned a median of $39,980 per year.
-Aerospace engineers, who work on a variety of laser applications for the military, earned a median salary of $105,380.
+For example, according to the U.S. Bureau of Labor Statistics in 2014, the mean salary for a fiber optics technician working in telecommunications was $54,200 per year.
+Industrial machinists who operate laser cutters or laser beam machines earned a mean of $42,120 per year.
+Aerospace engineers, who work on a variety of laser applications for the military, earned a mean salary of $110,570.